khalido/blog/notebooks/nb2md/covid_nsw_2021.md

 ---
-date: 2021-07-13
+date: 2021-07-23
 tags:
 - python
 ---

 # Covid in NSW, 2021 edition

-work in progress, this is basi
+work in progress, just wanted to see the nsw covid numbers all in one graph.

 ```python